ztomm/express-responsive-images/README.md

 - Event messages like `file created`, `file already exist in cache` or `the calculated image size is ...`.

 Turn off in production mode.

+## example scenarios

+One (big) image as origin: `/public/images/desktop.jpg` (1920x1080px).

+Scenario desktop device = 1920px:
+The clients device width is equal or even higher than 1920px.
+Everything is fine, the image will be delivered as usual.

+Scenario notebook device = 1280px:
+The clients device width is smaller than 1920px.
+The image will be scaled down to 1280px (one time) and cached in `/images-cache/1280/desktop.jpg`.
+Other devices with same resolution will surf the cached file.

+Scenario mobile device = 320px, densitiy of 1.5:
+The image will be scaled down to 480px (320 x 1.5) and cached in `/public/images-cache/480/desktop.jpg`.

+Scenario direct scaling:
+You need the image in 200px regardless of the clients device width.
+Get it with `/public/images/desktop.jpg?w=200`.
+See the options `directScaling` and `directScaleSizes` to enable this feature.
+This is usefull to value `srcset` with multiple image sizes.

 ## Strategies and optimizations
 The way how the cookie is set takes influence to the behaviour of the module.